 In Geography we have thoroughly enjoyed learning about the world.
 Especially; hemispheres, continents and human and physical features of different continents.

 This finally brings us to all of the exciting extra-curricular activities we have had this term.
 We have loved rehearsing and performing the Christmas show ‘Hey Ewe’, it was such a fun experience.
 Not forgetting to mention the visit from Wessex Water, where we learnt about how needed water is for our bodies; Health and Fitness week was also a great success, we loved trying different sports and tasting healthy foods.

 Phew!
 Time for a well deserved rest over the Christmas break.
 Have a lovely Christmas and New Year.
 See you all in the new term.

 Please read the poster below to find out what your child will be learning in Term 2.

 What a brilliant first term Chestnut Class has had.
 We’ve squeezed in so much learning!

-In English, we’ve been learning lots of new SPaG, including plurals and past tense; why not try asking us about some of the new rules we have learnt during those lessons?
-In writing, we have created stories, written instructions for roasting marshmallows and we are now beginning to create newspaper articles based on The Great Fire of London.
-In Phonics, we are continuing with Set 2 and 3 sounds.
-Not long until we start putting our phonetic knowledge into practice using the RWI Spelling Zone.
+In English, we’ve been learning lots of new SPaG, including adjectives and punctuating sentences; why not try asking us about some of the new rules we have learnt during those lessons?
+In writing lessons, we have created a narrative based on the book ‘Little Red Reading Hood’-taking our main character on different adventures.
+In Phonics, we have finished our Set 3 sounds and next term will be starting the RWI Spelling Zone.